Exclusive - ING on course to win auction for HSBC's Turkish bank: sources

 CEO and Chairman Ralph Hamers has told analysts he would consider acquisitions to increase ING's presence in countries where it already has a foothold.

-(Additional reporting by David French, Leigh Thomas and Lefteris Papadimas; Writing by David Dolan; Editing by David Goodman and Christian Plumb)
+(Additional reporting by David French and Leigh Thomas; Writing by David Dolan; Editing by Susan Fenton)